 in the long run…

-Here is the band in the studio, the video on Vimeo:
+Here is a video of the band recording the song in the studio:

 “I Can’t Tell You Why” is next – written by Henley, Frey, and new member Timothy B. Schmit, who handles the vocals.

 This was a huge hit, and one of the band’s most popular ballads.